SvenRosvall/AutoLdrSpotDetector/README.md

 - 2 LDRs covered.
 Turn off room light.
 All LEDs go on.
   - Check condition.
 Need to adjust count.
 - LDR sometimes does not turn off LED when opened.
+  Seems to happen with flickering lights such as flourescent light tubes.
+  Analysis shows that the read LDR value fluctuates vividly which means that when an LDR is opened up some samples exceed the threshold.
+  This then cancels the current transition to open state.
 - Threshold value can be tricky.
 Say that the room gets a bit darker so that only 3 LDRs trigger.
 Then because the other LDRs are not triggered, there is no consensus, and the